muratk3n/thirdwave/en/README.md

 ---

-Ok..
-Expanse Season 5 trailer looks better.
+Ok.. *The Expanse* Season 5 trailer looks better.
 S4 was really bad.

-Where is The Orville?
+Where is *The Orville*?
 Trek is shot to shit, we don't have much good scifi left.

 ---